microsoft/fast/specs/template.md

 ### Risks and Challenges

 *Notable risks or challenges associated with implementing the component.
-Would we need to make any breaking changes to other parts of fast-dna in order to achieve this component's goals?*
+Would we need to make any breaking changes in order to achieve this component's goals?*

 ### Prior Art/Examples